Scolded China takes Syria diplomacy to Arab League

 China has insisted its veto did not amount to supporting Assad and was only taken to try and prevent the situation worsening.

-But Elaraby has previously said that the veto had cost China and Russia diplomatic credit in the Arab world, and Saudi Arabia's King Abdullah called the veto an "unfavorable" move.
+But Elaraby has previously said that the veto had cost China and Russia diplomatic credit in the Arab world, and Saudi Arabia's King Abdullah called the veto an "unfavourable" move.

 In Libya, protesters hurled rocks at the Chinese embassy.